 24. AUTHORIZED DAMAGE PAYMENTS: LESSEE shall pay the owner of the soil for damages caused by its operations to all personal property, improvements, livestock and crops on said land.

-25. SURFACE USE: LESSEE shall have the right to occupy within the limits of this lease so much of the surface as may be reasonably necessary for the development of leased minerals; and shall have the right of ingress and egress to and from, over and across the area embraced herein.
+25. SURFACE USE: Subject to the obligation to pay surface damages as set out in Section 33 of this lease, and to any reservation in favor of LESSOR, LESSEE shall have the right to occupy within the limits of this lease so much of the surface as may be reasonably necessary for the development of leased minerals, and shall have the right of ingress and egress over and across the area embraced herein.
+No part of the surface of the leased premises may be used for operations situated outside the leased premises, including for processing minerals on the leased premises that were produced from outside the leased premises, without (a) the prior written consent of the COMMISSIONER, and (b) the payment of any fee or royalty as may be established by the COMMISSIONER.

 26. SURFACE USE LIMITATIONS: LESSEE shall not drill or mine, erect buildings or conduct any mining operations within three hundred (300) feet of improvements without reasonably compensating owner of the soil.